AFLplusplus/AFLplusplus/README.md

 When source code is *NOT* available, afl++ offers various support for fast, on-the-fly instrumentation of black-box binaries.

-If you do not have to use Unicorn the following setup is recommended:
+If you do not have to use Unicorn the following setup is recommended to use
+qemu_mode:
   * run 1 afl-fuzz -Q instance with CMPLOG (`-c 0` + `AFL_COMPCOV_LEVEL=2`)
   * run 1 afl-fuzz -Q instance with QASAN  (`AFL_USE_QASAN=1`)
-  * run 1 afl-fuzz -Q instance with LAF (``AFL_PRELOAD=libcmpcov.so` + `AFL_COMPCOV_LEVEL=2`)
+  * run 1 afl-fuzz -Q instance with LAF (`AFL_PRELOAD=libcmpcov.so` + `AFL_COMPCOV_LEVEL=2`)
+Alternatively you can use frida_mode, just switch `-Q` with `-O` and remove the LAF instance.

-Then run as many instances as you have cores left with either -Q mode or - better - use a binary rewriter like afl-dyninst, retrowrite, zipr, fibre, etc.
+Then run as many instances as you have cores left with either -Q mode or - better - use a binary rewriter like afl-dyninst, retrowrite, zafl, etc.

-For Qemu mode, check out the persistent mode and snapshot features, they give a huge speed improvement!
+For Qemu and Frida mode, check out the persistent mode, it gives a huge speed improvement if it is possible to use.

 ### QEMU